HTTPArchive/almanac.httparchive.org/src/content/en/2024/accessibility.md

 {{ figure_markup(
   image="form-required-controls.png",
-  caption="How required inputs are specified.", description="A bar chart showing the required attribute is used on 64% of desktop sites and 65% of mobile sites, aria-required is used by 41% and 40%, asterisk is used by 20% and 19%, 2 of 3 of these implemnted 14% and 13%, and all three are used by 2% on desktop and 1% on mobile." chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQ32BLKultx6YJbcQP5DB6a4NTnf4h9RCC3QXte5oS-Onx-9cFqiPQ23dWgWgffj2QA1Q60zhrxJVYb/pubchart?oid=285790110&format=interactive", sheets_gid="1192677260", sql_file="form_required_controls.sql"
+  caption="How required inputs are specified.", description="A bar chart showing the required attribute is used on 64% of desktop sites and 65% of mobile sites, aria-required is used by 41% and 40%, asterisk is used by 20% and 19%, 2 of 3 of these implemnted 14% and 13%, and all three are used by 2% on desktop and 1% on mobile.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQ32BLKultx6YJbcQP5DB6a4NTnf4h9RCC3QXte5oS-Onx-9cFqiPQ23dWgWgffj2QA1Q60zhrxJVYb/pubchart?oid=285790110&format=interactive", sheets_gid="1192677260", sql_file="form_required_controls.sql"